giumiglioli/giumiglioli/README.md

 ## Hi there 👋 I am Giuliana Miglioli!
-I am a Software Test Engineer, and I am a lifelonger learner.
+I am a Software Test Engineer, and a lifelonger learner.

 Here are some ways to contact me:
 - LinkedIn: https://www.linkedin.com/in/giuliana-miglioli/